 We are the Amphibious Warship Industrial Base Coalition (AWIBC), a coalition of companies that supply parts to build and maintain amphibious warships for the United States Navy.
 We are comprised of more than 614 companies in 38 states and over 226 Congressional Districts nationwide that provide parts worth over $1.78 billion for the construction of amphibious warships.

-Captain Paul J. Roden, USCG (Retired), Board Member
+Captain Paul J. Roden, USCG (Retired), Board Chairman

-He earned a Master of Science in Naval Architecture & Marine Engineering and a Master of Science in Mechanical Engineering, both from the University of Michigan.
+He earned a Master of Science in Naval Architecture & Marine Engineering and a Master of Science in Mechanical Engineering from the University of Michigan.
 Additionally, Captain Roden obtained a Master of Business Administration degree from Indiana University.

 Mark Haller, Board Member

 Mark Haller is the President of Tri-Tec Manufacturing.
 He began his role in 2006 after purchasing the company with two other employees.
 Mr. Haller oversees all Tri-Tec operations and drives strategic business and product development.
 Mr. Haller has more than 43 years of valving and automation experience in the commercial, nuclear and defense markets.

 Tri-Tec was the first electric actuator manufacture to develop, First Article test and manufacture for production to the DOD-V-24657 U.S. Navy standard established in 1985.
 Since then, Tri-Tec has delivered over 9,000 fully First Article qualified units across all classes of surface combatants including the Sea Wolf and Virginia Class submarines.